jdhern17/LinuxQuizzer/SECURITY.md

 For the sake of the application, perimeter is defined as the edge protections for AWS cloud services.

 - **CloudFront**: AWS CloudFront will serve as a shield for incoming traffic, using HTTPS for secure communication as well as following content delivery policies and geo-restrictions.
+CloudFront has protections against cache poisoning such as managing headers and validating responses.
+Cache control headers can be configured to set short cache expiration times.

 - **S3**: S3 bucket policies and access controls will restrict access to specific origins (ex.
 CloudFront).